Skip to main content

 While this may seem like a lot of requirements, it's fairly common to be able to do this.
 If the target has a Wi-Fi security camera and keeps a monitor viewing the display, the Wi-Fi password should be all you need, aside from a Wi-Fi adapter.

-You should be ready once you're in range and have any operating system loaded up with the required tools.
-Plug in your adapter, and make sure you have Wireshark installed to begin.
+You should be ready once you're in range and have any operating system loaded with the required tools.
+Plug in your adapter, and make sure you have Wireshark installed to start.
 If you don't have Wireshark, sudo apt install Wireshark -y or sudo pacman -S Wireshark -y.

 Step 1

-To start, you'll need to access the built-in interface on whatever webcam or Wi-Fi security camera you want to intercept.
+To start, access the built-in interface on whatever webcam or Wi-Fi security camera you want to intercept.
 In a browser window on your "host" computer, navigate to the HTTP interface, enter any password required, and begin viewing the live webcam view.

 If you need to find your camera on the network, you can run a Nmap scan to discover different devices on the network running insecure HTTP ports.